-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2016-17)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2017-18)

-Year and month in which data were collected: September 2016
+Year and month in which data were collected: September 2017

 All content subject areas utilize standards-aligned, State and District adopted textbooks and instructional materials.
 Teachers have input into the textbook selection process at the district-level through an established curriculum cycle.
 Teachers are given in-depth training on the instructional materials and the ancillary materials that accompany the basic textbook material.
-Ancillary materials support both the language needs and the learning needs of studentsAll students are able to access standards-based, district-adopted textbooks in core academic courses.
+Ancillary materials support both the language needs and the learning needs of students.

-This information was collected in September 2016.
+This information was collected in September 2017.

-Subject Subject Textbooks and Instructional Materials/ Year of Adoption Reading/Language Arts English language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
+Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
+Percent of Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
 There is one textbook available per student.
 Yes 0 Mathematics Mathematics textbooks, by Carnegie Learning, were adopted in 2014-15.
-Course appropriate, standards- aligned instructional materials have been selected for each mathematics course.
+Course appropriate, standards-aligned instructional materials have been selected for each mathematics course.
 There is one textbook available per student.
 Yes 0 Science Science textbooks were adopted in 2006-07.
 Science textbooks that support Advanced Placement courses are adopted as needed, the most recent adoption occurring in 2015-16.
 There is one textbook available per student.
-Yes 0 History-Social Science History/Social science textbooks were adopted in 2005-06.
-Course appropriate standards-based textbooks were chosen for each social science course.
-Students have access to classrooms sets of textbooks Yes 0 Foreign Language Foreign language textbooks are adopted as needed by course.
-Several courses adopted new textbooks in 2015-16, and supplemental books continue to be adopted each year.
-The oldest textbooks used by some courses were adopted in 2003-04.
-There is one textbook available per student.
-Yes 0 Health Health textbooks were adopted in 2004-05.
-Students currently share classroom sets of textbooks.
 Yes 0